okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/main/index.md

 > **Note:** Another indicator of an authenticator-based enrollment policy is when `type=AUTHENTICATORS` in the [settings schema](/docs/reference/api/policy/#policy-settings-data-2).
 The `type` property could be absent from the response of factor-based authenticator enrollment policies.

-If the returned policy uses `authenticators`, you need to loop through the list of [Policy Authenticator objects](/docs/reference/api/policy/#policy-authenticator-object) and use the `key` property to identify the authenticator.
+If the returned policy uses `authenticators`, loop through the list of [Policy Authenticator objects](/docs/reference/api/policy/#policy-authenticator-object) and use the `key` property to identify the authenticator.
 See the [Authenticators API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Authenticator/) for more details on the available authenticators in your org.

 If the returned policy uses `factors`, you need to loop through every type of [Policy Factor Configuration object](/docs/reference/api/policy/#policy-factors-configuration-object), as you've done previously for your app.